 If you’ve watched a film lately, you’ve heard Foley.
 Foley is the reproduction of sound for any visual medium.
 Foley is in film, television, video games, VR and digital media.
 The art of foley is named after Jack Foley, an early sound effects artist.
-Jack was a pioneering developer of performing sound effects live and in synchronization with picture.
+Jack was a pioneering developer of performing sound effects live and in synchronization with pictures.
 We need to re-record these sound effects because often what is recorded on set is unusable.
 Microphones on set are focused on capturing the actors’ dialog as cleanly as possible; therefore all other sounds become neglected.
 Everything you hear in a film – from footsteps to handshakes, kisses to puking – is created specifically for and in sync with a picture.

-Foley as we know it today consists of a team of usually 2-3 people in a studio performing, recording and editing everything you hear on screen.
+Foley, as we know it today, consists of a team of usually 2-3 people in a studio performing, recording and editing everything you hear on screen.
 Okay, maybe not everything… we leave the explosions to the sound effects editors.
 Each member of the team plays a different role in creating and capturing the sounds for a project.
 And those members are: